HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Experiment

-Corresponding to the four datasets and three advanced methods in the previous experiment as shown in Figure~\ref{different-k-clustering}, we also compare their execution time with the proposed GCGQ averaged on the six different $k$ values.
+\paragraph{Efficiency Evaluation} Corresponding to the four datasets and three advanced methods in the previous experiment as shown in Figure~\ref{different-k-clustering} (Complete results are shown in Appendix C), we also compare their execution time with the proposed HyReaL averaged on the six different $k$ values.
 The execution time comparison is visualized in Figure~\ref{efficiency-time}.
-It can be observed that the execution time of the compared methods is higher than that of GCGQ.
-This is because GCGQ can learn general representations to support the clustering under different $k$s without retraining the model, and thus its model training time averaged on the six runs of the clustering is relatively lower.
-By contrast, the other three methods need to train the model according to the specified $k$, which causes more training overhead.
+It can be observed that the execution time of the compared methods is higher than that of HyReaL.
+This is because HyReaL can learn general representations to support the clustering under different $k$s without retraining the model, and thus its model training time averaged on the six runs of the clustering is relatively lower.
+By contrast, the counterparts require $k$ as an input, and thus they have to re-train the model for different $k$s, incurring extra training overhead.